robertjd/okta.github.io/_source/_standards/OAuth/index.md

 #### Custom claims

 Custom claims are associated with scopes.
-If one of the associated scopes is granted to the Access Token, the custom claim is added into it.
+If one of the associated scopes is granted to the access token, the custom claim is added into it.
 The value of a custom claim can be either an [expression](/reference/okta_expression_language/) or a group filter.
 The expression is evaluated at runtime, and if the evaluated result is null, that custom claim isn't added into the Access Token.
 The datatype of a claim is Array if its value is a group filter, or the same datatype as the evaluated result if its value is an expression.

 >*Note:* For the custom claim with group filter, its value has a limit of 100.
 If more than 100 groups match the filter, then the request fails.
 Expect that this limit may change in the future.